 We are pleased to report our Gender Pay Gap results for 2019.
-This is the second year of reporting in accordance with UK Government requirements, which were implemented to demonstrate the gap between the pay of female and male employees per hour and also information about bonus payments.
+This is the third year of reporting in accordance with UK Government requirements, which were implemented to demonstrate the gap between the pay of female and male employees per hour and also information about bonus payments.
 We have wholly embraced the new reporting regulations and believe firmly in providing equal opportunities regardless of gender and ethnicity.